FBI looks for more possible victims after woman escapes from cinderblock cage in Oregon

 “This woman was kidnapped, chained, sexually assaulted, and locked in a cinderblock cell,” Stephanie Shark, the assistant special agent in charge of the FBI’s Portland field office, said in a news release.
 “Police say she beat the door with her hands until they were bloody in order to break free.
 Her quick thinking and will to survive may have saved other women from a similar nightmare.”

-After the woman escaped from his home in Klamath Falls, 29-year-old Negasi Zuberi fled the southern Oregon city of roughly 22,000 people but was arrested by state police in Reno, Nevada, the next afternoon, the FBI said.
+After the woman escaped from his home in Klamath Falls, 29-year-old Negasi Zuberi fled the Southern Oregon city of 22,000 people but was arrested by state police in Reno, Nevada, the next afternoon, the FBI said.
 Court records don’t list an attorney who might speak on his behalf.

 According to the FBI, Zuberi also went by the names Sakima, Justin Hyche and Justin Kouassi, and he has lived in multiple states since 2016, possibly including California, Washington, Oregon, Colorado, Utah, Florida, New York, New Jersey, Alabama, and Nevada.